 This is the most common but least dangerous form of skin cancer which accounts for about 66% of all skin cancers.
 It usually appears as a lump or scaling area on areas often exposed to the sun, including the head, face, neck, shoulders and back.
 It often grows slowly over months or years but does not spread to other parts of the body.
-The small, round or attened spots are usually red, pale or pearly in colour and can become ulcerated like a sore, bleed and fail to heal.
+The small or round spots are usually red, pale or pearly in colour and can become ulcerated like a sore, bleed and fail to heal.
 Some spots can look like a patch of eczema.

 Squamous Cell Carcinoma